 Myanmar's Health Infrastructure

-Please join us on May 22 for an interactive roundtable breakfast discussion with Benjamin Shobert, Founder and Managing Director of Rubicon Strategy Group.
-Benjamin recently conducted a healthcare survey in two major cities in Myanmar.
+On May 22, 2013, NBR hosted an interactive roundtable breakfast discussion with Benjamin Shobert, Founder and Managing Director of Rubicon Strategy Group.
+Benjamin had recently conducted a healthcare survey in two major cities in Myanmar.